 In a blur of motion, Gobby twisted out from under the other man and dropped him with a blow to the jaw that sounded like an axe thunking into wood.
 “You threatening me, Redlun?
 Cause if you’re gonna threaten me, you better be ready to back it up!”

 “Yeah, he’s threatening you,” said a man with an extravagant mustache who stood in front of the Bootjack.
 His right hand dropped to the holster at his hip and came up holding a six-shooter aimed straight at Gobby.
 “An’ I’ll back up his threats for him.”

-A handful of men burst out through the swinging door of the saloon next door, the Rusty Widow, to see what was going on.
-Gobby stood up slowly, turning to face the mustached man with the gun.
+A handful of men burst out through the swinging door of the Rusty Widow, the saloon next to the boarding house, and stood clustered on the sidewalk, watching.
+Gobby got to his feet and turned to face the mustached man.
 He was now also holding a gun.
 “Well, Winnard?” he said.
 “You think you can beat me?”

 “I can –”

-A wild burst of magical power, panicked and uncontrolled, strong enough that he could feel it even with his shield in place, came from up the street.
-Granadaian power, but different; Silas recognized it from the brief flares of magic that had led him to Bitterbush Springs.
-He started to raise his head to look for the source of the magic, then a bullet split a board in the wall of the rooming house not one arm-length above him.
-He pressed himself even flatter against the boards of the sidewalk as the gunfire went on, praying to the Defender that the unwritten law of the Wildings that it was an even worse crime to kill a horse than a man would keep the gunfire away from the stables and Abenar.
+From up the street came a wild burst of magical power, panicked and uncontrolled, strong enough that Silas could feel it even through the shield on his own power.
+He recognized it from the flares of magic that had led him to Bitterbush Springs.
+He started to raise his head to try to spot the mage, then a bullet split a board in the wall of the rooming house not one arm-length above him.
+He pressed himself even flatter against the boards of the sidewalk as the shootout went on, praying to the Defender that the gunfire would stay away from the stables and Abenar.